 Reimbursement for gifts, donations, or personal expenses is not permitted.
 Also, payment for professional services is not permitted via petty cash.

-Additional expenditure guidelines are available at University Policy 9130.
+Additional expenditure guidelines are available per University Policy 9130.

-Clubs and organizations are provided with a university agency fund.
+Tier I and II organizations are provided with a university agency fund.
 This fund serves as an "on-campus bank account" for clubs and organizations.
-Student Involvement and Leadership provides this service to ensure proper accounting protocol, protecting both the club or organization and the university.
+Student Involvement and Leadership provides this service to ensure proper accounting protocol and ensure both the club or organization and the university follow proper accounting protocol.

 Accounting Codes (FOAP)

-The fund is a self-balancing set of accounts, indicating where the funding of a purchase or transfer is coming from.
-Clubs and organizations typically have a fund that starts with 999.
+The fund is a self-balancing set of accounts, indicating where a purchase or transfer funding is coming from.
+Tier I and II organizations typically have a fund that starts with 999.

 - 190XXX funds are typically university general funds.

-- This is considered rare, but most coordinating organizations fall under this category.
+- This is considered rare; Tier III (coordinating) organizations fall under this category.

 - 5XXXXX funds are funds located within the WSU Foundation.

 - 999XXX funds are affiliated with non-university funds.
-Most organizations fall under this category.
+Tier I and II organizations typically fall under this category.

 The organization is in the operating ledger and indicates who is spending for a particular purchase.
-Clubs and organizations typically use Student Involvement and Leadership's 211300 or Campus Recreation's 211190 organization code.
+Tier I and II organizations typically use Student Involvement and Leadership's 211300 or Campus Recreation's 211190 organization code.

-- Most coordinating organizations have their own organization codes.
+- Tier III organizations have their own organization codes.